ISO 27001

 Production and Test Environments Segregation

-Production and test environments are physically separated and is never touch each other.
+Production and test environments are virtually separated and never touch each other.

 There is no cross pollination between non-production and production environment data.
 Confidential data from real users are restricted to only production data.
 Development & testing process are required to generate their own testing data in non-production environment.